-Freeport High School is a voluntary member of the Western Pennsylvania Interscholastic Athletic League (WPIAL).
+Freeport High School is a voluntary member of the WPIAL.
 This league was established to encourage member schools to improve their co-curricular program in athletics.
 The conference membership facilitates the arranging of schedules, equalizing competition, and conducting league meets and determining league championships.
-The conference provides Freeport High School the opportunity for competition without excessive travel and with schools of similar size and athletic philosophy.
+The conference provides Freeport Area High School the opportunity for competition without excessive travel and wil school of similar size and athletic philosophy.
 Membership implies abiding by conference schedules, rules and regulations.
-Freeport Junior High School is a voluntary member of the Allegheny Interscholastic Conference (AIC), which consists of 20 local school districts.
+Freeport Area Middle School is a voluntary member of the Allegheny Interscholastic Conference (AIC), which consists of 20 local school districts.
 The AIC follows all rules and regulations of the WPIAL.